OzRayan/Secret_Message/README.md

-# project_02
+# project_02 \n
-It's a simple version of three ciphers:
+It's a simple version of three ciphers: \n
-Affine
+Affine \n
-Atbash
+Atbash \n
-Keyword(requires keyword)
+Keyword(requires keyword) \n
-The menu and submenu are readed from a csv file which contains all the necessary prompt Enjoy!
+The menu and submenu are readed from a csv file which contains all the necessary prompt \n Enjoy!